Majr98/pelletmon/firmware/README.md

 # ABOUT

 Firmware code for PelletMon device.
+Written in C++, based on ksIotFrameworkLib and Arduino environment.
+Tested on ESP32 chip with CAN transceiver.

 * Temperature readings based on reverse engineered CAN protocol.
 * Vide-Net support based on awesome work done by Kem Klattrup @kematic (https://github.com/kematic)